Historical Context & Intel Files

 Amt IV Counters & Partisan Crackdowns

-Following the collapse of Mussolini's primary fascist regime in 1943 and the sudden setup of the puppet Italian Social Republic (RSI) in the North, the Gestapo (Amt IV) established deep roots across Italy.
-Working in tandem with local fascist collaborators, they launched brutal operations to disrupt partisan networks and coordinate mass deportations.
+Following the 1943 collapse of the primary regime, the Gestapo (Amt IV) established deep roots in Northern Italy, launching brutal operations to disrupt partisan networks and coordinate deportations.

-• The Arolsen Archives Collection: Houses vast tracking indexes detailing Gestapo arrest profiles, transport manifests, and specific anti-partisan actions executed throughout the northern provinces.
+• The Arolsen Archives: Extensive tracking indexes detailing arrest profiles and transport manifests from northern provinces.

 How to Query These Archives